darwaishx/worker-safety/2-Object-Detection/README.md

   - Enter a name for notebook instance name.
   - Scroll to the bottom of the screen, then click create notebook instance.

-## Open Amazon SageMaker instance

 ## Open and run object detection notebook

+1. After SageMaker is ready, click Open to go the Jupyter UI.
-1. Navigate to SageMaker Examples tab
+2. Navigate to SageMaker Examples tab.
-2. Expand SageMaker algorithms
+2. Expand SageMaker algorithms.
-3. Open Object Detection Image with JSON
+3. Open Object Detection Image with JSON.
 4. Run the notebook by following through each cell.
-To run, you can either use the play button in the toolbar or use keyboard shortcut: ctrl + Enter (windows) or cmd + Enter (Mac)
+To run, you can either use the play button in the toolbar or use keyboard shortcut: ctrl + Enter (windows) or cmd + Enter (Mac).